About the program

 - publishing national results in an interactive dashboard.

-We will routinely monitor national priority viruses that have the potential to become a pandemic or epidemic, such as:
+We monitor national priority viruses that have the potential to become a pandemic or epidemic, such as:

 - SARS-CoV-2, the virus that causes COVID-19